-Admittedly, this is something that even I struggle with after about 15 years of guitar playing.
-When stringing the guitar up, you have to wind the strings around the tuning peg in such a way where it wraps around at least 2-3 times and then ties off there.
+Yes, there are many reasons why your guitar goes out of tune, but I find that having wound them improperly is a big one.
+This is something that even I struggle with after about 15 years of guitar playing.
+When stringing the guitar up, you have to wind the strings around the tuning peg in such a way that it wraps around at least 2-3 times and then ties off there.

 You can see what this looks like in the image below: